Capn05/SAT/sat-practice-app/public/assets/pdfs/brill_tutor_terms_of_use.md

 - FERPA protections apply to educational records

 ### Data Retention and Deletion
-- Active accounts: Data retained for service provision
-- Deleted accounts: Data removed within 60 days
-- Legal requirements: Some data may be retained longer if required by law
-- User control: You can request data deletion at any time
+For active accounts, we retain your data as necessary to provide our Service.
+When you delete your account, we remove your data within 60 days of deletion.
+Some data may be retained longer if required by law or legal obligations.
+You maintain control over your data and can request data deletion at any time by contacting us.

 ---